cpske/ISP/feedback/tax-calculator.md

     separate_income_types = False
 ```

-You can eliminate it by assigning the tax choice to a variable:
+You can eliminate the flag variable by assigning the tax choice to a variable:

 ```python
 if total_tax > all_income_tax: